 The Scottish Coast to Coast Walk stretches 128 miles from Oban to St Andrews, crossing the heart of Scotland.
-It was devised by Brian Smailes who has published a route description and other essential information in the book you can purchase via Amazon on the right.
+It was devised by Brian Smailes who has published a route description and other essential information in the book you can purchase via Amazon using the link on this page.

 The Area Pages provide links to accommodation providers and other businesses.
 The Feature Pages each contain detailed background information and a collection of images about particular places or attractions on the Coast to Coast walk or near it.